Travis

 replicatedctl app start

-Automate renewal of your Let’s Encrypt SSL Certificate with a cron job in TCIE2.x #
+Use Cron Jobs to Automate the renewal of the Let’s Encrypt SSL Certificate in TCIE2.x #

 You can avoid manual renewals by using a cron job to automate the certbot renewal: